 Prerequisite: LA 0101/0103.

-Students combine the elements of spatial design to create gardens and landscapes for real sites and will design and build simple walks, walls, fences and arbors.
-The course considers the learning design process: analysis, evaluation, concept and design composition.
+Students combine the elements of spatial design to create gardens and landscapes for real sites and design and build simple walks, walls, fences and arbors.
+Considers the learning design process: analysis, evaluation, concept, and design composition.

 0099.
 Honors Projects (1 - 3 s.h.)
 F S. Prerequisite: Permission of department chairperson and instructor is required.